telerik/blazor-docs/knowledge-base/upload-files-in-grid.md

 1. Handle the [`OnUpload` event of the Upload]({%slug upload-events%}#onupload) to send custom information to the Upload controller, for example, information about the Grid data item.
 1. [Implement the Upload controller methods]({%slug upload-overview%}#implement-controller-methods), which receive and delete the uploaded files.
 File deletion is optional.
 1. Handle the [`OnSuccess` event of the Upload]({%slug upload-events%}#onsuccess) to confirm successful uploads or file deletions, and update the Grid data item, which is the `<EditorTemplate>` `context`.
 1. The name of the saved file on the server can depend on the Razor UI or on the controller.
-If it depends on the UI, send it to the controller via the `OnUpload` event arguments (`args.RequestData`).
-If the file name depends on the controller, receive it in the `OnSuccess` event arguments via `args.Request.ResponseText`.
+    * If the file name depends on the UI, send it to the controller via the `OnUpload` event arguments (`args.RequestData`).
+    * If the file name depends on the controller, receive it in the `OnSuccess` event arguments via `args.Request.ResponseText`.
 1. Handle the [Grid `OnUpdate`, `OnCreate` and `OnDelete` events]({%slug components/grid/editing/overview%}#events) to commit changes to the Grid data source.
 Optionally, delete the respective saved files in `OnDelete`.
 The example below uses `OnAdd` to provide the `Id` of the new Grid data item, which also affects the uploaded file's name.
 1. Display the uploaded files as images or download links in a [Grid column `<Template>`]({%slug grid-templates-column%}).